Errors Dynamics in Affine Group Systems: Introduction

 \section{Introduction}

-The study of the error dynamics for a state observer in matrix Lie groups is a fundamental problem in robotic applications, such as attitude estimation~\cite{Batista2012,Trumpf2012}, pose estimation~\cite{Zhang2022OnRO,Lei2022OptimizationOD,Zhang2021}, and localization and mapping~\cite{li2022closed,mahony_observer_2022}.
-Because of the symmetry structure present in the affine group systems, researchers have explored Kalman filtering based on the invariant error~\cite{Barrau}.
-Such filtering methods involve a nonlinear change of variables to transform the error evolution into a linear differential equation in the absence of external disturbances and observation noises.
+The study of the error dynamics for a state observer in matrix Lie groups is a fundamental problem in {estimation applications}, such as attitude estimation~\cite{Batista2012,Trumpf2012}, pose estimation~\cite{Zhang2022OnRO,Lei2022OptimizationOD,Zhang2021}, and localization and mapping~\cite{li2022closed,mahony_observer_2022}. {Because most of these applications are in the affine group systems~(see Definition~\ref{def:affine_system_def}) and have a symmetry structure, researchers can explore Kalman filtering based on the invariant error~\cite{Barrau}.} Such filtering methods involve a nonlinear change of variables to transform the error evolution into a linear differential equation in the absence of external disturbances and observation noises.
 Motivated by this, this paper focuses on examining the error dynamics of affine group systems under external disturbances or random noises.
-The error dynamics captures the evolution of state errors between two separate trajectories governed by the same system rule but with different initializations or perturbations.
+The error dynamics captures the evolution of state errors between two separate trajectories governed by the same system rule but with different initialization or perturbations.
 We aim to exploit the evolution of the invariant error in affine groups and derive nonlinear differential equations to assist filtering design in such systems.